WELCOME TO SCHOOL!

 Children with signs of giftedness in varied fields of special abilities or who show accelerated development in select intellectual or behavioral functioning may also manifest specific problems of mental imbalance and/or other disorders in the emotional-volitional sphere.
 These can include advancement in a particular ability and lag in other subjects (e.g., the combination of a high level of mathematical skills with dysgraphia); inadequate response to external stimuli and difficulties in adapting to the environment; speech problems or increased exhaustion and inability to endure activities requiring long-term physical or mental effort

 While gifted characteristics are healthy for the child in the terms of self-esteem and social interaction, specific social and emotional characteristics of gifted children can lead to psychological risks.
 These demand the need to design special programs for the preservation of these children’s mental health.
-Further, such conditions in the child, when combined with lack of understanding from parents, educators, psychologists, and/or medical workers, can lead to erroneous diagnoses and inadequate treatment[12].
+Further, such conditions in the child, when combined with lack of understanding from parents, educators, psychologists, and/or medical workers, can lead to erroneous diagnoses and inadequate treatment

 Particularly noteworthy are children without parental care.
 Loss or separation from parents for any reason represents a serious event for the child, which can provoke the development of various forms of psychological and mental disorders.
 Resulting fears, insecurity, resentment, feelings of rejection, dependence on unfamiliar people and facing unstable or dangerous external circumstances can lead to varied emotional and behavioral symptoms, including but not limited to, loss of self-esteem, depression and suicide, withdrawal, anger and aggression, impaired intellectual and cognitive activity and development.
 It is crucial to mitigate and compensate for the loss and create favorable development conditions, to whatever extent possible, with services including provision of foster and adoptive parents or guardians, living environments in orphanages or boarding schools with specialized programs, and specialized training of teachers and counselors.

 It must be remembered that a considerable number of children and adolescents in today’s world face difficult life situations.
 They can be subjected to physical, emotional and/or sexual violence, military action, slavery, trafficking, homelessness, poverty and dysfunctional families; which leads to suffering from mental dysfunctions, retardation or other disabilities, becoming dependent on alcohol or drugs, exposure to HIV carriers or victimization of emergency situations.
 Difficult life situations and mental health problems are closely interrelated, whereby the former serves at risk factors for the development of mental health problems, such as post-traumatic stress disorder.
 In a circular manner, mental health problems can lead to difficult life situations, e.g., using alcohol or drugs in efforts to cope with depression.
-In all cases, targeted intervention strategies are needed to solve the problems faced by children and adolescents[13].
+In all cases, targeted intervention strategies are needed to solve the problems faced by children and adolescents

-In recent decades, populations, and especially young people, throughout the world have been facing an escalation of serious problems, including obesity; unhealthy diet; risky behavior associated with unprotected sex, early pregnancy, smoking and drug use; increased depression; and lack of motivation for a healthy lifestyle among children and adolescents.
-This situation has been ascribed to a lack of physical activity[14].
-Physical activity has been shown to be necessary for mental functioning, including maintenance of cognitive and metabolic body functions; reduction of the risk of obesity; improvement of physical health in terms of bone mineralization, digestion, intestinal rhythm regulation; reduction of mental challenges like the risk of depression and stress and associated improvement of sleep quality; and increase in self-esteem and quality of life in general[15].
-In total, physical activity is an essential element of a healthy body, mind, and lifestyle and is highly recommended for the prevention and treatment of mental illnesses[16].
+[14].
+Physical activity has been shown to be necessary for mental functioning, including maintenance of cognitive and metabolic body functions; reduction of the risk of obesity; improvement of physical health in terms of bone mineralization, digestion, intestinal rhythm regulation; reduction of mental challenges like the risk of depression and stress and associated improvement of sleep quality; and increase in self-esteem and quality of life in general

 In today’s world, cultural resources offer a significant resource for the formation of stable equilibrium between various mental properties and processes.
 Therefore, various activities are important for the mental health and well-being of children and adolescents.
-An extensive list includes activities that preserve, develop and popularize cultural values and cultural heritage and folk arts and crafts aimed at appreciation of indigenous roots and that facilitate cultural exchange; as well as engaging in diverse activities involving aesthetic and artistic education, literature, theater, music, visual arts, photography and cinematography, circus, design, media, visiting museums, cultural sites and libraries; even architecture, landscape and urban planning[17].
-These activities apply to all aspects of life, including social integration as well as personal development in terms of cognitive development, emotional maturity, and harmonizing the child’s inner world.
+An extensive list includes activities that preserve, develop and popularize cultural values and cultural heritage and folk arts and crafts aimed at appreciation of indigenous roots and that facilitate cultural exchange; as well as engaging in diverse activities involving aesthetic and artistic education, literature, theater, music, visual arts, photography and cinematography, circus, design, media, visiting museums, cultural sites and libraries; even architecture, landscape and urban planning

 The role and importance of non-medical specialists in child and adolescent mental health is increasing as a valuable resource.
 Providers include, but are not limited to, teachers and child psychologists, counselors and advisors, specialists in the field of psychocorrection and psychotherapy, speech therapists and social workers.
 This demands similar comprehensive, advanced and ongoing training for non-medical professionals, with high-quality teaching materials and adequate psychological, organizational and legal support.